-More than just manual calls, attackers have been known to recreate the IVR (Interactive Voice Response) system of a company, attach it to a toll-free number, and trick people into calling the phone number to enter their details.
+More than just manual calls, attackers have been known to recreate the IVR (Interactive Voice Response) system of a company.
+They attach it to a toll-free number and trick people into calling back to enter their details.

 Prevent damages by fact-checking the bank number the IVR tells you to call; make sure it is your bank.
-But likely, you won’t be getting these calls from your bank, anyway.
+Likely, you won’t be getting these calls from your bank, anyway.

 You probably remember in Ferris Bueller’s Day Off, when Cameron convinces Principal Rooney to release Sloane from school by pretending to be her angry father on the phone.

 Like Cameron’s phone call, not all vishing scams are automated.
 Sometimes the human element of a convincing conversation makes us drop our guard to give up important information.